 - Plan meals using similar ingredients to maximize your grocery budget and time in the kitchen.
 Waste not, want not.

-- Chop all of your veggies ahead of time (prep days are awesome, btw) and you can easily shave 5-10 minutes off of your prep time for this meal.
+- Chop all of your veggies ahead of time (prep days are fantastic, btw), and you can easily shave 5-10 minutes off of your prep time for this meal.

 - Make enough for leftovers!
-This is one of those recipes that tastes even better the next day.
+This tomatillo chili is one of those recipes that tastes even better the next day.
 Don’t be afraid to make extra to have for lunch or dinner later in the week.
-You don’t have to live in the kitchen to eat healthy!
+You don’t have to live in the kitchen to eat healthily!

 Last, but certainly not least – I wanted to let you guys know that I added a yum button to all of my recipes!
 It’s the cute little “Y” icon next to my social media stuff.
 That means you guys can “yum” my recipes and save it to your personal Yummly recipe box.
 The more “yums” a recipe gets, the more likely it is shared on their site, which is pretty darn cool for me as a blogger and for those of you on the hunt for low carb recipes.
 More “yums” = more people that get to see the recipes here… so “yum” away my hungry friends!
 Why not start by “yumming” my tomatillo chili recipe? 🙂